Valtter Virtanen

 Valtter Virtanen (born 4 June 1987) is a Finnish figure skater.
-He is a three-time Nordic medalist (gold in 2022, silver in 2016, bronze in 2014) and an eight-time Finnish national champion (2013, 2015–2018, 2022–2023).
+He is a four-time Nordic medalist (gold in 2022, silver in 2016 and 2018, bronze in 2014) and an eight-time Finnish national champion (2013, 2015–2018, 2022–2023).
 He has competed at a total of seventeen ISU Championships, reaching the final segment on six occasions, at five European and one World Junior Championships.
 His best ISU Championship placement, fourteenth, came at the 2023 European Championships in Espoo.

 Personal life

 Virtanen was born on 4 June 1987 in Kerava, Finland.
 After completing his studies in late 2015, he became a medical doctor at a hospital in Oberstdorf, Germany.
 He works part-time in the emergency room of the Hospital of Peurunka and is team doctor of Finnish hockey team, JYP Jyväskylä.
 He is also multilingual with the ability to speak Finnish, English, German, and Swedish fluently.

 He married German figure skater Alina Mayer in July 2016.
 The couple's daughter, Lija, was born in January 2021.

 In the summer of 2022, responding to an appeal from the Ukrainian Figure Skating Federation, Virtanen and his wife decided to help Ukrainian figure skater, Kyrylo Marsak, who was no longer able to train in Kyiv due to the Russian invasion of Ukraine.
 They allowed him to train at their skating club, the Peurunka Skating Academy in Laukaa, and Virtanen's wife became Marsak's new coach.

 Virtanen's mother died from cancer in February 2023.